Richard Laidley (1957 - 2020) - Obituary

-Jewett City - Richard James Laidley, 63, of Jewett City passed away unexpectedly Sept.
-12, 2020, after a brief illness.
-He was born in Norwich April 10, 1957, the son of Ella Louise (Carney) and Hugh Banes Laidley.
+Jewett City - Richard James Laidley 63 of Jewett City CT was born in Norwich CT, on April 10, 1957, Passed away unexpectedly on September 12, 2020 after a brief illness.
+Son of Ella Louise (Carney) and Hugh Banes Laidley,

 He was a past Grand Knight for the Michael McCabe Council #2364 Knights of Columbus in Jewett City, current member of the Taftville Lions Club.
 He put on many baseball and comic book shows to raise money for the Saint Mary's and Griswold Schools music departments as well as the Knights of Columbus Charities.

-He is survived by his wife of 42 years Susan (Belisle) Laidley; their son Lawrence and daughter-in-law Laura Laidley of Jewett City; sister Kathleen Laidley and partner Tom Boyden; brother-in-law Claude Lebel of Gorham, N.H.; nieces, Laurie Laidley and Leslie Belisle; sister-in-law Barbara Belisle; as well as numerous cousins.

-He was predeceased by his parents, Ella and Hugh Laidley; his sisters, Sandra Lebel and Patricia Laidley; and his brother-in-law David Belisle.
+He is survived by his wife of 42 years Susan (Belisle) Laidley, their son Lawrence and daughter in law Laura Laidley of Jewett City, sister Kathleen Laidley and partner Tom Boyden, brother in law Claude Lebel of Gorham New Hampshire, nieces Laurie Laidley and Leslie Belisle, sister in law Barbara Belisle, as well as numerous cousins.
+He was preceded by his parents Ella and Hugh Laidley, his sisters Sandra Lebel and Patricia Laidley and his brother in law David Belisle.

 .